26-year-old face transplant patient reveals new face

 Underwood's journey has been marked by milestones.

-The time between Underwood's injury and face transplant was just about 18 months, making it the shortest period between the two in publicly reported cases in the United States, the hospital said.
+The time between his injury and face transplant was just about 18 months, the shortest period between the two in publicly reported cases in the United States, the hospital said.

 This is significant in helping his physical, emotional and psychological recovery, Rodriguez said.